Bigabii/japan-immigration_analysis/Part2_Foreign_in_Japan/README.md

 The dashboard includes:
 - Status of residence by nationality
 - Immigrant distribution across prefectures
-- Nationality dominance in selected regions

 ---
 ## Insights
+#### → Final analysis on Excel

 - The top 5 nationalities are: 🇨🇳 China, 🇰🇷 South Korea, 🇻🇳 Vietnam, 🇵🇭 Philippines, 🇧🇷 Brazil
 - Brazilians tend to reside in industrial regions such as Aichi, Shizuoka, and Mie.
-- Vietnamese immigrants are concentrated in areas with a high number of technical internships.
+- Vietnamese immigrants are concentrated in areas with a high number of technical internships like Tokyo, Aichi, Osaka.
+- China has the highest number of permanent residents, exchange students, and technical/humanities specialists among immigrants.
+- South Koreans tend to reside in larger cities such as Tokyo, Osaka, and Hyogo.
+- Filipinos are concentrated in Aichi, Tokyo, and Kanagawa.
 ---

 ## Next Steps

 - Correlate industrial zones with immigration clusters
 - Time-based analysis: How immigration trends have evolved
-- Add filters and interactivity to make the dashboard more user-driven

 ---